 CONTACT Tom Blair MoDOT District Engineer (314) 453-1800 PROJECT FUNDING Approximately \$246 million for engineering and construction is included in the MoDOT STIP FY2024-2028.
-Construction began in March 2024.
+Construction began in March 2024 and the project is estimated to be completed by the end of 2026.

 "The location we chose is within 60 miles of nine million tons of cement capacity and also adjacent to a silicon mine, which ultimately results in a significant impact to the economic prosperity of the local businesses and reduces inbound transportation costs.
 Our research told us that there's a robust labor market in and around Jefferson County.
 Finally, the incentives and commitment from the local, state and federal government agencies helped us ultimately choose Missouri.
 Our experience with working with the government officials in Missouri has been nothing but positive." -Sean Parks Senior Capacity Manager James Hardie Building Products FUNDED PROJECT DESCRIPTION This project will use a Design-Build method for project delivery.
 The project includes pavement and bridge rehabilitation, increased capacity by expanding from a four-lane highway to a six-lane highway for approximately six miles from Rte.
 Z to U.S. Rte.
 67, and interchange improvements.
 PROJECT IMPACT Intra-regional connector truck corridors connect to this segment of I-55 to access existing transportation-related industries.
 These corridors, such as Rte.
 Z and U.S. Rte.
 67, are described in the Freightway's most recent Non-Interstate Truck Corridor Study and provide access to and from significant manufacturing industries such as Dow Chemical and Doe Run Companies.
-I-55 also provides connectivity to the large River Cement quarry and intermodal (rail-road-barge) facility, and the growing port operations at Riverview Commerce Park.
+I-55 also provides connectivity to the large River Cement quarry and intermodal (rail-road-barge) facility, and the growing operations at the River Commerce Park, which was acquired by the Jefferson County Port Authority in September 2024.
 Other multimodal support services rely on access to I-55, including DeSoto Car Shop, one of the largest rail car repair and painting facilities owned and operated by Union Pacific Railroad.
 The project also supports the future Crystal City Port development, which requires a new I-55 interchange providing roadway access not only to the port, but planned inland freight development as well.
 The rail-served Herculaneum port site also will benefit from the enhanced stretch of I-55.
 When the region's planned container-on-vessel port is operational, it will utilize this segment of I-55 to distribute containerized cargo that will be dispersed throughout the region and a two-state radius.
-James Hardie, a world leader in fiber cement home siding and exterior design solutions, announced in Fall 2022 that it would build a new 1.25 million square foot manufacturing facility in Crystal City, which also will benefit from this project.
+James Hardie, a world leader in fiber cement home siding and exterior design solutions, announced in Fall 2022 that it would build a new 1.25 million square foot manufacturing facility in Crystal City, which also will benefit from this project. ■

-Illinois Rte.
+IL Rte.
 3 Connector (IL)

 LOCATION

 East St. Louis, Madison, and Fairmont City in St. Clair and Madison Counties, Illinois

 ESTIMATED COST

-\$104 million
+\$102 million

 OWNER

 Illinois Department of Transportation (IDOT)

 CONTACT

-Kirk Brown IDOT Region 5 Engineer (618) 346-3110
+IDOT (618) 346-3110

 PROJECT FUNDING

-IDOT's FY2024-2029 Proposed Highway Improvement Program includes \$104 million dollars.
+IDOT's FY 2025 - FY 2030 Proposed Highway Improvement Program includes \$102 million dollars.

+Fully Funded

-Fully Funded The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact and product readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.